nixworks/public/news/2013/04/1/index.md

 ##### Suicide bombing
 ### [A suicide attacker blows up a tanker lorry at the police headquarters in the Iraqi city of Tikrit, killing at least nine people.
 Three people are killed in a separate shooting in Baghdad. ](/news/2013/04/1/a-suicide-attacker-blows-up-a-tanker-lorry-at-the-police-headquarters-in-the-iraqi-city-of-tikrit-killing-at-least-nine-people-three-peopl.md)
-_Context: Iraq, suicide bombing, Baghdad, Tikrit_
+_Context: Tikrit, Baghdad, suicide bombing, Iraq_

 ##### Lebanese
 ### [Lebanese gunmen kidnap eight Syrians from the Alawites minority and demand a hostage exchange. ](/news/2013/04/1/lebanese-gunmen-kidnap-eight-syrians-from-the-alawites-minority-and-demand-a-hostage-exchange.md)
-_Context: Lebanese, Syria, Alawite_
+_Context: Lebanese, Alawite, Syria_

 ##### Teenager
 ### [Eli Reimer, aged sixteen, becomes the first teenager with Down syndrome to climb to Mount Everest's Base Camp. ](/news/2013/04/1/eli-reimer-aged-sixteen-becomes-the-first-teenager-with-down-syndrome-to-climb-to-mount-everest-s-base-camp.md)